rcalix1/ConstraintsMLprediction/Deployment/RealData/Run10/README.md

 * ✔ If rank = 4 → locally invertible
 * ❌ If rank < 4 → not invertible in that region

-This gives you a principled, mathematical way to assess whether your neural network's forward function can support a meaningful inverse mapping.
+This provides a way to assess whether a neural network's forward function can support a useful inverse mapping.